rdbreak/ansible27env/README.md

 ##### Once the above software is installed.
 Do the following if you're running the environment on Mac/Linux:
 1. Create a separate `~/bin` directory and `cd` to it.
 (The directory doesn't have to be ~/bin, it can be anything you want.)
-2. Clone the environment repo to it with `git clone https://github.com/rdbreak/ansible27env.git`
+2. Clone the environment repo to it with `git clone https://github.com/rdbreak/openshiftenv.git`
-3. Change to the `ansible27env` directory that is now in your `~/bin` directory.
+3. Change to the `openshiftenv` directory that is now in your `~/bin` directory.
 4. Run `vagrant up` to deploy the environment

 ## Windows